line/rules_apple_line/README.md

 ## Overview

-[Bazel](http://bazel.build)'s official rules for Apple platforms lack many of the features that are conventionally important in the Apple community in general, notably: supports for header maps, Clang modules and mixed language targets.
-This repository implements those features and exposes them as drop-in replacements for the official Apple rules.
+These are open references of what are used to build the LINE iOS app, which solve some of our specific use-cases, for instance, mixed Objective-C and Swift modules.
+They can be used as drop-in replacements for the official Apple rules when needed, with the goal of being easy to switch back to the official ones when we longer need them.

-These are open references of what are used to build the LINE iOS app.
 They may not work with certain revisions of `rules_apple` or `rules_swift` due to their breaking changes.
 If they don't work out-of-the-box for you, use them as references for your custom rule's implementation.

 ## Build Definitions